On Aug. 9, state representative Warren Kampf (R-157), hosted a “Money and Life” seminar, which provided advice to those planning for retirement.

 Kampf represents Phoenixville Borough, Tredyffrin and Schuylkill townships in Chester County, as well as parts of West Norriton and Lower Providence townships in Montgomery County.

 Throughout his district, he hosts a series of informational seminars, focusing on such issues from energy shopping for seniors to the state budget.
-He also hosts regular town meetings, both as a phone conference and in person, with the most recent being held July 30 at the Phoenixville Area High School.
+He also hosts regular town meetings, both as a phone conference and in person, with the being held July 30 at the Phoenixville Area High School.

 The Aug.
 9 retirement presentation was the second of Kampf’s two “Money and Life” seminars this summer, the first of which took place Aug.
 7 at the Tredyffrin Public Library, and discussed ways of saving for college.